-2 Translation and Cognates
+3 Translation and Cognates

-Informally speaking, cognates are pairs of tokens of different languages which share "obvious" phonological or orthographic and semantic properties, with the result that they are likely to be used as mutual translations.
+Informally speaking, cognates are pairs of tokens of different languages which, usually due to a common etymology, share "obvious" phonological or orthographic properties, as well as semantic properties, so that they are likely to be used as mutual translations.
 The pairs generation/génération and error/erreur constitute typical examples for English and French.
-One might want to extend the notion so as to include such things as proper nouns (Paris; London and Londres), numerical expressions and even punctuation (question marks, parentheses, etc.).
+One might want to extend the notion so as to include such things as proper nouns (Paris; London and Londres), numeri-